Hiwonder-docs/ROSOrin/source/docs/1_ROSOrin_User_Manual.md

 (2) Since signals from wireless controllers can interfere with each other, it is recommended not to use this function when multiple robots are in the same area to avoid misconnection or unintended control.

-(3) After turning on the wireless controller, if it does not connect to the robot within 30 seconds or remains unused for 5 minutes after connection, it will enter sleep mode automatically. **To wake up the wireless controller and exit sleep mode, press the “START” button.**.
+(3) After turning on the wireless controller, if it does not connect to the robot within 30 seconds or remains unused for 5 minutes after connection, it will enter sleep mode automatically. **To wake up the wireless controller and exit sleep mode, press the “START” button.**

 (4) If the robot does not respond while using the controller, try starting the relevant services.
 For detailed steps, refer to the document 2.
 Motion Control Course.

-### 6.2 Device Connection
+### 1.6.2 Device Connection

 1. After the robot powers on, slide the wireless controller switch to the **ON** position.
 At this point, the red and green LED indicators on the wireless controller will start flashing simultaneously.